WHAT WE DO

 - Coach and guide students, faculty, and academic and career professionals on writing and the mechanics of style

-- Read and review all documents for grammar, spelling, punctuation, consistency in formatting, and alignment with style (and campus) guidelines
+- Read and review all documents for grammar, spelling, punctuation, consistency in formatting, and alignment with APA style and campus guidelines

 - Suggest alternative words or phrases, provide guidance on sentence structure, and advise on how to better organize ideas